Internal control and risk management

 Internal Audit is free to determine the scope of internal auditing, the ways of performing its work and communicating its results.

 Internal Audit reports to the Audit Committee and administratively to the Group General Counsel.
-Internal Audit reports all of its observations to the management and to the auditor.
+Internal Audit reports all of its observations to the responsible management and to the auditor.
 In addition, Internal Audit reports regularly the most essential and material observations to the Audit Committee in connection with the Audit Committee’s meetings.
 Furthermore, the Internal Audit has a direct and unrestricted access to discuss with the Chairman of the Audit Committee.

 Kemira’s Board of Directors defines the main principles of risk management and approves the Group’s risk management policy.
 The business segments and functions are responsible for identifying, assessing and managing risks involved in their activities.
 The Group’s Risk Management function coordinates and supports risk management.